 Members of Moms Clean Air Force fought hard for The Mercury and Air Toxics Standards, finally implemented in 2012.
 They give us a lifesaving, effective pollution prevention program that specifically protects pregnant women and babies from harm from the brain-damaging heavy metal mercury—along with other terrible poisons.
-The mercury standards have helped to dramatically lower mercury emissions from coal plants – which were the largest source of mercury pollution in the US.
+The mercury standards have helped to dramatically lower mercury emissions from coal plants—which were the largest source of mercury pollution in the US.

 Yes!
 The Mercury and Air Toxics Standards are now fully implemented and are successfully reducing American families’ exposure to mercury and other poisonous substances.
-The Mercury and Air Toxics Standards help ensure that 90% of the mercury from coal burned in power plants does not get released into our air.
+The Mercury and Air Toxics Standards help ensure 90% of the mercury from coal burned in power plants does not get released into our air.

-EPA estimates the Mercury and Air Toxics Standards save up to 11,000 lives each year; prevent thousands of heart attacks each year; prevent thousands of asthma attacks each year; and prevent thousands of hospital and emergency room visits each year.
+EPA estimates that the Mercury and Air Toxics Standards save up to 11,000 lives each year; prevent thousands of heart attacks each year; prevent thousands of asthma attacks each year; and prevent thousands of hospital and emergency room visits each year.

-The economic benefits of the Mercury and Air Toxics Standards are as high as $90 billion each year, outweighing the costs by up to a margin of 9-to-1.
+The economic benefits of the Mercury and Air Toxics Standards are as high as $90 billion each year, outweighing the costs of fixing the problem by up to a margin of 9-to-1.
 Furthermore, utilities found it was far less expensive than they predicted to install Made-In-America “scrubber” technology to keep the mercury out of air.
 The most polluting coal plants, too old and dilapidated to invest in, were shut down—and this is a win against climate change pollution, too.

 The Mercury and Air Toxics Standards are under attack by the Trump administration and an EPA no longer working to protect people’s health.